How to treat genital herpes, medication and traditional methods. Genital herpes in women: where does it come from and how dangerous it is

 Symptoms of genital herpes depending on the stage of the disease

-• in some cases, the temperature may rise.
+• in some cases the temperature may rise.

-Places of localization of rashes with genital herpes:
+Locations of rashes with genital herpes:

 • pubis;

-• anus and buttocks;
+• area of the anus and buttocks;

 • external genital area;

-• Cervix;
+• cervix;

-• inner surface of the thighs;
+• inner thighs;

 • urethra.